 Excess mortality during the pandemic has been studied in several countries3–7.
 These estimates often use public data to estimate expected deaths during the pandemic period and calculate the difference from observed deaths.
 According to Mexico’s Ministry of Health, the excess mortality for all causes as of March 15, 2021 was 473,581, representing 47.9% more than expected8.
 These public data allow us to quantify the COVID-19-specific mortality.

 The disease-specific mortality rate is a useful and important measure for decision makers, since it allows them to evaluate different strategies aimed at modifying and mitigating this outcome.
-To date, no studies have estimated Mexico´s excess mortality due to COVID-19 and used such estimates to evaluate the effectiveness of various COVID-19 strategies.
+To date, no studies have estimated Mexico’s excess mortality due to COVID-19 and used such estimates to evaluate the effectiveness of various COVID-19 strategies.
 An important advantage of this approach is that it provides an opportunity to analyze policies that have not yet implemented and hence supports decision-making and planning

-The aims of this analysis are twofold: 1) to estimate the COVID-19 specific mortality for Mexico’s population aged 45 years and older using relative survival methods; 2) to quantify the effectiveness, costs, and cost-effectiveness of different treatments that aim to reduce the COVID-19-specific mortality using a microsimulation model.
+The aims of this analysis are twofold: 1) to estimate the COVID 19-specific mortality for Mexico’s population aged 45 years and older using relative survival methods, and 2) to quantify the effectiveness, costs, and cost-effectiveness of different treatments that aim to reduce the COVID-19-specific mortality using a microsimulation model.

 Methods